tangentsoft/libtabula/README-Solaris.txt

     done that already.
 You may need to install Perl as well.

     Don't search for just "mysql" in Package Manager, as that will also bring up legacy MySQL 4.0 packages.
-Libtabula++ may build against 4.0 still; it's been a while since we've tested it.
+Libtabula may build against 4.0 still; it's been a while since we've tested it.
     What is certain is that the examples won't run against 4.0 without modification, as they assume the availability of UTF-8 character